funktor/funktor.github.io/_posts/2025-10-07-graphs-in-the-matrix-world.markdown

     return b.toarray()
 ```
 <br/><br/>
 Again since this is a DAG we set the diagonal elements in the adjacency matrix to 0.
 Also since we are interested in minimum distance we set all non-zero values in the adjacency matrix to n+1 (indicating no path yet).
 For each path length k we find the distance from source to all other nodes.
 Here the distance is implemented using the function `dist_mat_mul` which is nothing but matrix product where the multiplication is replaced with addition and addition with minimum operator.
-For dense matrices `a` and `b` the `dist_mat_mul` method would look something like below:
+For dense matrices `a` and `b` the `dist_mat_mul` method would look something like below:<br/><br/>
 ```python
 def dist_mat_mul(a, b, n, m, p):
     c = np.zeros((n,p), dtype=np.uint64)